dask/dask-blog/_posts/2021-03-29-apply-pretrained-pytorch-model.md

 ```

+Note: Very observant readers might notice that the steps for extracting the 2D image data and then putting it into a shape PyTorch expects appear to be redundant.
+It is redundant for our particular example, but that might easily not have been the case.

+To explain this in more detail, the UNet expects 4D input, with dimensions `(Batch x Channel x Width x Height)`.
+The original Dask array dimensions were `(time, z-slice, y, x)`.
+In our example it just so happens those match in a way that makes removing and then adding the leading dimensions redundant, but depending on the shape of the original Dask array this might not have been true.

 ### Step 4.
 Apply that function across the Dask array
 Now we apply that function to the data in our Dask array using [`dask.array.map_blocks`](https://docs.dask.org/en/latest/array-api.html?highlight=map_blocks#dask.array.map_blocks).